AP US History Practice Test: Period 6 (1865–1898)

 Question 3

-Questions 5–6 refer to the following excerpt from the Populist Party’s 1892 platform:
+Questions 3–4 refer to the following excerpt:

 “The urban workmen are denied the right to organize for self-protection, imported pauperized labor beats down their wages, a hireling standing army, unrecognized by our laws, is established to shoot them down, and they are rapidly degenerating into European conditions.
 The fruits of the toil of millions are badly stolen to build up colossal fortunes for a few, unprecedented in the history of mankind; and the possessors of these, in turn, despise the Republic and endanger liberty.
 From the same prolific womb of governmental injustice we breed the two great classes — tramps and millionaires.”